actions/actions-runner-controller/README.md

 **Helm Config :** `syncPeriod`

 **Benefits of this metric**
-1. This scheme is especially useful if you want multiple controllers in various clusters, each responsible for scaling their own runner pods per namespace.
+1. Allows for multiple controllers to be deployed as each controller deployed is responsible for scaling their own runner pods on a per namespace basis.
+2. Supports named repositories server side the same as the `TotalNumberOfQueuedAndInProgressWorkflowRuns` metric [#313](https://github.com/summerwind/actions-runner-controller/pull/313)
-2. This scheme does not require a list of repositories allowing you to support workflows without having to maintain a explicit list of repositories, this is espcially useful for those that are working at a larger scale.
+3. Supports github organisation wide scaling without maintaining an explicit list of repositories, this is especially useful for those that are working at a larger scale. [#223](https://github.com/summerwind/actions-runner-controller/pull/223)
-3. Like all scaling metrics, you can still manage workflow allocation to the RunnerDeployment through the use of [Github labels](#runner-labels), this is useful if you want to run multiple versions of this metric labels.
+4. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [Github labels](#runner-labels)
+5. Supports scaling runner count on both a percentage increase / descrease basis as well as on a fixed runner count basis [#223](https://github.com/summerwind/actions-runner-controller/pull/223) [#315](https://github.com/summerwind/actions-runner-controller/pull/315)

 **Drawbacks of this metric**
-1. May not scale quick enough for some users needs
+1. May not scale quick enough for some users needs as we are scaling up and down based on indicative information rather than a direct count of the workflow queue depth
-2. It does not support named repositories (this can be somewhat worked around through the use of github labels as highlighted).
-If you require named repositories consider the `TotalNumberOfQueuedAndInProgressWorkflowRuns` scaling metric.

-`scaleUpThreshold` and `scaleDownThreshold` thresholds are the percentage of busy runners at which the number of desired runners are re-evaluated.
-The `scaleUpFactor` and `scaleDownFactor` are multiplier factors applied to the current number of runners used to calculate the number of desired runners.
+Examples of each scaling type implemented with a `RunnerDeployment` backed by a `HorizontalRunnerAutoscaler`:

 ```yaml
 ---